-- Vermont Rapid Line 754 had only 68.7% recovery weekdays (slightly higher than 67.7% reported for Q2).
-It experienced very high cancellations in 2022 and to some extent, the line still saw higher cancellations in 2023 and 2024 than many other lines, so it may take some time to rebuild the market though its service is becoming more reliable.
+- Vermont Rapid Line 754 is 70.7% recovery weekdays, 70.7% Saturday, 89.0% Sunday.
+These are all increase recovery rates over Q3.
+This line experienced very high cancellations in 2022 and to some extent, the line still saw higher cancellations in 2023 and 2024 than many other lines, so it may take some time to rebuild the market though its service is becoming more reliable.
 Line 754 operates the same route and has high service levels like Local 204 but with fewer stops.
-In contrast, Line 204 had a recovery of 105.7% (down from 109.3% in Q2) so the corridor overall is recovering.
-The same low ridership recovery pattern for Line 754 held for Saturdays with 69.0% recovery (up from 65.9% in Q2) and Sundays 83.7%, compared to Line 204 recovery rates of 118.5% Saturdays and 104.1.5% Sundays.
-The ridership pattern remains different from 2019 with the Vermont Rapid carrying less of the overall ridership than the Local (it is less frequent on weekends). - G Line (Orange) BRT service at 64.8% (up from 60.1% in Q2) recovered weekdays, with 74.3% recovery Saturday and 77.1% Sunday (improvements all day types from Q2).
+In contrast, Local Line 204 on Vermont Av had much higher recovery rates both weekdays (112.0%) and weekends (Saturday 122.4%; Sunday 120.5%).
+The ridership pattern remains different from 2019 with the Vermont Rapid carrying less of the overall ridership than the Local (it is less frequent on weekends). - G Line BRT service at 65.2% weekdays, 79.1% Saturday, 83.7% Sunday (improvements for all day types from Q3).
 G Line service frequency did not change which may explain the higher weekday ridership recovery of other lines in the San Fernando Valley that did see frequency improvements.
 Again, former markets of riders now regularly telecommuting may be significantly impacting the recovery of this BRT line that had higher levels of such riders pre-COVID, even on weekends which also have seen low recovery rates.
 This again opens the opportunity for promotion to build new markets.

 A key component of the Tier 1 lines was the creation of a single high-frequency line in place of separate, less frequent Rapid and Local services.
-On weekdays, this change occurred on 17 lines, with a range of performance across these lines from a high of 103.8% on the Sepulveda/Van Nuys group to a low of 73.3% on Broadway (Line 45) and Long Beach BI (Line 60) corridors.
-The Crenshaw, W Olympic, Long Beach BI, and Broadway corridors where Rapid lines were replaced by high frequency local bus have below average ridership recovery rates on weekdays, but these results are likely mostly attributable to the restructuring of these lines discussed above and decreased travel to places such as downtown LA.
+On weekdays, this change occurred on 17 lines, with a range of performance across these lines from a high of 105.0% on the Sepulveda/Van Nuys group to a low of 74.0% on W. Olympic Bl.
+Broadway (Line 45), Long Beach Bl (Line 60), Crenshaw Bl (Line 210), were corridors where Rapid lines were replaced by high frequency local bus but have below average ridership recovery rates on weekdays, but these results are likely mostly attributable to the restructuring of these lines discussed above and decreased travel to places such as downtown LA.